Rosalina121/ShairportGUI/readme.md

 ## Notes

 This project was build with Raspberry Pi Zero W in mind.
 But is no longer.
-I decided that it's too much for a little poor Pi Zero to handle both a server and Chromium so if you want to run it on Pi just disable animations and blurHash.
+I decided that it's too much for a little poor Pi Zero to handle both a server and Chromium so if you want to run it on Pi just disable animations and Fancy background.

 Also, the code probably could've been written more cleanly and overall better.
 Considering this project is still in progress some things may change for the better.
 Or worse if I become a feature creep (looking at the roadmap, yeah).